Why isn't the data I posted to the pipeline loaded to the database?

 ade|adp|app|ai|asa|ashx|asmx|asp|bas|bat|cdx|cer|cgi|chm|class|cmd|com|config|cpl|crt|csh|dmg|doc|docx|dll|eps|exe|fxp|ftaccess|hlp|hta|htr|htaccess|htw|html|htm|ida|idc|idq|ins|isp|its|jse|ksh|lnk|mad|maf|mag|mam|maq|mar|mas|mat|mau|mav|maw|mda|mdb|mde|mdt|mdw|mdz|msc|msh|msh1|msh1xml|msh2|msh2xml|mshxml|msi|msp|mst|ops|pdf|php|php3|php4|php5|pcd|pif|prf|prg|printer|pst|psd|rar|reg|rem|scf|scr|sct|shb|shs|shtm|shtml|soap|stm|tgz|taz|url|vb|vbe|vbs|ws|wsc|wsf|wsh|xls|xlsx|xvd

-If you attempt to send a file that matches a blocked file then the transfer will not be allowed.
+If you attempt to send a file that matches a blocked file, the transfer will not be allowed.

 Hidden files are not allowed on the server.
 Hidden files have a dot prefix . in the file name.
 For example, .file.txt or .foo would be considered hidden files and be blocked.